 From December 2010 NERC's previous classification of science within its remit has been incorporated into the "RCUK Research Classification".
 NERC's previous Science Topics have been retained, but these are now grouped within higher-level Research Subjects (shown in brackets below).

-Principal Investigators can chose up to 5 Research Topics, and associated percentages on their Je-S application forms.
+Principal Investigators can chose up to 5 Research Topics, and associated percentages on their Je-S proposal forms.
 NERC applicants can now select (a minority of) Research Topics related to the remits of other Research Councils.
 This facilitates reporting of multi-disciplinary research.

 List of Research Topics (and Research Subjects)